Am4nn/Run-Postman-Collection-Concurrent/README.md

 # Postman Collection Runner

-This project is a Node.js utility to run requests from a Postman collection concurrently.
-It reads the Postman collection JSON file, processes the requests, and executes them using the `axios` library.
-The tool provides detailed logs for each request's execution status (success or failure) and tracks the execution time, along with a summary report of the test run.
+This project is a Node.js utility to execute requests from a Postman collection concurrently.
+It reads the Postman collection JSON file, processes the requests (including handling placeholders and authentication), and executes them using the `axios` library.
+The tool provides detailed logs for each request's execution status (success or failure), tracks execution time, and generates a comprehensive summary report.

 ## Features

-- Parse Postman collection JSON and extract requests and global information.
+- Parse Postman collection JSON and extract requests and global information
+- Replace placeholders (e.g., `{{PLACEHOLDER}}`) in the collection with environment variables
-- Support for multiple authentication types: API Key, Bearer, Basic Auth.
+- Support for multiple authentication types: API Key, Bearer, Basic Auth
-- Run requests concurrently using `Promise.allSettled` for better performance.
+- Execute requests concurrently using `Promise.allSettled` for better performance
-- Log success and failure of each request along with execution time.
+- Log detailed information for each request, including success/failure, execution time, and response data
-- Generate a summary report with total execution time, successful/failed requests, and average time per request.
+- Generate a summary report with:
+  - Total execution time
+  - Successful/failed requests
+  - Average time per request

 ## Prerequisites